 Lubitz' TrotskyanaNet © (or, LTN for short) provides a considerable amount of material – chiefly bio-bibliographical informations, research tools, essays and miscellanies – related to Leon Trotsky (Nov.
 7, 1879 - Aug.
-21, 1940), Trotskyism and Trotskyists.
+21, 1940) as well as to Trotskyism and Trotskyists.

 The main sections of TrotskyanaNet are: